Professor Scott Davis

 Deputy Chair, Director since 2020

-Vanessa has managed the firm’s regional Planning, Environment and Sustainability Practice since 2018 and become the national practice leader in 2021.
+Vanessa holds dual qualifications in law and town planning and is a partner at national law firm Sparke Helmore.
+She has led the firm’s regional Planning, Environment and Sustainability Practice since 2018 and became the national practice leader in 2021.

 “I am passionate about regional Queensland and particularly the local community where I live and work.
 Regional cities such as Cairns face a number of challenges not even imagined by their city peers including a lack of resources, infrastructure and access to quality health services for people living with cancer.
 It’s a privilege to work with the COUCH Board and staff in supporting local people and providing a much-needed local service.”